movie was filmed in the Summer of 2014;

 the S.V.A. website icon "Songs of The

-Stonewall" for a complete and interestingly uniquely detailed
+Stonewall" for a complete, interesting and uniquely detailed

-listing of 1966 to 1969 song favorites at The Stonewall Club.
+listing of the 1ate 1960s song favorites at The STONEWALL Bar & Dance Club.

-There is also the special listing of "Perennial Favorite Songs of The
+There is the special listing of "Perennial Favorite Songs of The

 Stonewall", which is where you will find most of The